- Home

 Education: An applicant must be a high school graduate or the equivalent (GED).
 College transcripts will be evaluated on an individual basis.

-Additional Requirements: American Heart Healthcare Provider CPR Certification, First Aid Certification, Drug Toxicology, Physical Exam, Current Immunizations, Criminal Background Check.
+Additional Requirements: American Heart Association Basic Life Support (BLS) Certification, First Aid Certification, Drug Toxicology, Physical Exam, Current Immunizations, Criminal Background Check.
 TB Screening.

 Medical Assisting Occupational Risks: The US Equal Employment Opportunity Commission reports that workers in the healthcare industry have a high incidence of injury and illness and medical assistants are likely to encounter a number of workplace hazards while performing their duties, such as exposure to infectious diseases, injuries from sharps, back injuries and latex allergy.
 Medical assisting can be a mentally stressful and physically challenging career.
 However, it can also be a very rewarding profession to work in.